meadsteve/meadsteve.github.io/_posts/2020-11-22-advent-of-mistakes.markdown

     col_range = col_range.upper_half
   end
  ```
-It took me a longer than I'd care to admit that the second `if` was mutating the value of `char`.
+It took me a longer than I'd care to admit to notice that the second `if` was mutating the value of `char`.
 I'd love to have some immutability in the language here
 to help me not fall into this trap.
 Maybe it has that?
 Maybe it has some patterns

 ### Forgetting constructors are .new